Basil Brush: "I'm Gonna Be (500 Miles)" (Comic Relief version)

-Basil has a cameo among the group of celebs observing Brian Potter and Andy Pipkin for the Comic Relief single "I would roll 500 miles".
+Basil had a cameo as one among an audience of celebrity guests observing Brian Potter and Andy Pipkin in the promotional video for the Comic Relief version of The Proclaimers' "I'm Gonna Be (500 Miles)".

 The Weakest Link

-On 10 December 2005 Basil appeared on The Weakest Link and won the show, receiving £10,900 for his chosen charity, the Blue Peter 2005 charity appeal, "Treasure Trail" (in aid of Childline).
-This makes him the first puppet to win The Weakest Link (Roland Rat had previously appeared as a puppet contestant, but did not win).
+On 10 December 2005, Basil appeared on The Weakest Link and won the show, receiving £10,900 for his chosen charity, the Blue Peter 2005 charity appeal "Treasure Trail" (in aid of Childline).